Need Help? Let's Talk

 Tips for Nepal homestay tour

-- You should always get travel insurance in case you have any medical crisis during your travel.
-In addition, you should make sure that your insurance policy covers all the adventures, such as trekking, rafting, and bungee jumping, during your stay.
+- It would help if you always had travel insurance in case you had any medical crisis during your travel.
+In addition, you should make sure that your insurance policy covers all your adventures, such as trekking, rafting, and bungee jumping, during your stay.

-- Get your medical check-up before the travel.
-Do not forget to carry your medicines if you have any tropical diseases.
+- Get your medical check-up before travel.
+If you have any tropical diseases, remember to carry your medicines.

 - Although you do not require any fitness level but still taking, some physical training and exercise might help during this travel.

-- Always be attentive and try to make conversation with the local people in a homestay.
+- Always be attentive and try to have conversations with the local people in a homestay.

-- Beware while eating; do not consume hard drinks while traveling to higher altitude places.
+- Beware of eating.
+Do not consume stiff drinks while traveling to higher altitudes.
 Also, eat salads and fruits more often.

 - Always carry a water bottle with you; while drinking, ensure the water is boiled or filtered.
 Do not consume cold water while trekking.

-- Do not misbehave with the local people.
-You should not be rude to them unnecessarily and use a cuss word.
+- Do not misbehave with the local people, be rude to them unnecessarily, or use a cuss word.

 Local cultural values and etiquette

-Staying with the local family and getting involved with them is the best part of the Nepal homestay tour.
+The best part of the Nepal homestay tour is staying with and getting involved with the local family.
 It would be best if you constantly communicated with the local people of the place.
 They will teach you their culture and traditions.
 While staying with any family, learning their cultural values and basic manners is crucial.

 In most Nepali households, people open their footwear outside their room.
 Therefore, you should also know how to do that.
 People tend to greet each other by saying ‘Namaste.’

-You will find it amazing to understand the culture of Nepal households.
+You will find it unique to understand the culture of Nepal households.

 Manage your budget

 Managing finance before any tour is quite a task.
 The cost of a Nepal homestay tour depends on how much you spend your time there.
-You should be aware before spending every penny.
+You should be aware of this before spending every penny.
 The cost of homestay is not that expensive.
-The village in Nepal is very cheap, so you only need to pay a little for food and accommodation.
+Villages in Nepal are very cheap, so you only need to pay a little for food and accommodation.

 Privacy

 Generally, privacy needs to be treated better in Nepal households.
 People in Nepal homestay tours stay close to their family members.
 They even have close quarters with one another.
-The house of the villagers is also very near to each other.
+The houses of the villagers are also very near to each other.
 Your host will be around you usually.

 You can take them to them if you have any problems during your stay.
 You can have your alone time when you are in your room.
 Nepalese people believe in sharing everything with family.
 Moreover, you can tell them if you want some privacy.